unspecifier/quizzler/src/markdown/nha-modules.md

 h of the following CPT® modifiers indicates only the interpretation and report of a radiology service was provided?

-© 26 Professional component
+- ✅ 26 Professional component

-CORRECT

 CPT® modifier 26 indicates only the professional component of a radiology service was provided.

-© 25 significant, separately identifiable evaluation and ma the same day of the procedure or other service
+- 25 significant, separately identifiable evaluation and ma the same day of the procedure or other service

-INCORRECT < MyAnswer
+INCORRECT

 jagement servic